simonmoedinger/growth-chart-app-llm-extension/README.md

 -----------------------------------------------------------------------------
 ## Deployment

 Prerequisite: You must have installed node with npm.
-[Follow this instructions to install node.
-(I recommend using brew)](https://nodejs.org/en/download/package-manager/current)
+[Follow this instructions to install node.](https://nodejs.org/en/download/package-manager/current)

 0. Run npm:
 ```